beginning of content

 A dental implant procedure is usually done in stages over a few months.

-First you will need to have scans and x-rays to give your dentist or dental practitioner a clear picture of where to place the implant.
+First, you will need to have x-rays.
+These will give your dental professional a clear picture of your jaw, and where to place the implant.

-Your dentist or dental practitioner will put the dental implant into your jawbone in a minor operation.
-They will give you a local anaesthetic so that you don’t feel pain during the surgery.
+Your dental professional will put the dental implant into your jawbone in a minor operation.
+They will give you a local anaesthetic so that you don't feel pain during the surgery.

 Over about 3 months your bone grows around the implant, which helps to hold it in place.

-Whilst the implant site is healing, your artificial tooth (crown) is made in a laboratory.
+Whilst the implant site is healing, your crown is made in a laboratory.
+Once the implant is in place the crown, dental bridge or denture is then attached.

 A dental implant screws into the jaw where the missing tooth’s roots were.